kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Find Inmate Records In Kentucky?

-Persons interested in securing a Kentucky inmate record may print a copy of the information provided on the result page of the KOOL tool.
-The result page offers basic information on the inmate under question.
+Persons interested in securing a Kentucky inmate record may print a copy of the information provided on the KOOL tool's result page.
+The result page offers basic information on the inmate in question.
 However, this photocopy may not suffice for legal representation as it is not a certified copy.

 Department of Corrections